Independent, virtually sacrosanct and nearly untouchable: Judges preside over Germany's third branch of government. How are they chosen?

 Decisions are made by simple majority.

-Germany's largest parties, Chancellor Angela Merkel's Christian Democrats (CDU), their Bavarian sister party CSU and the Social Democrats (SPD), have the most say.
+Germany's largest parties, currently Chancellor Angela Merkel's Christian Democrats (CDU), their Bavarian sister party CSU and the Social Democrats (SPD), have the most say.

 The Bundestag's smaller parties play at best a smaller role.
 In the course of a year, the five top federal courts may see multiple judicial reappointments, which are generally decided upon in advance between the major parties.